Christopher Strom + Indicia - Tattoo Drive - 77.jpg

 Timber Framing

-As a nod to the original cabin, the new cabin incorporates a hand framed timber structure (No nails or metal connections!) that houses the public spaces: Kitchen and Great room.
-The Clients wanted a layout that took advantage of the peninsula location to maximize views of the lake.
-The new design has precisely located windows that create 180-degree view of the water from the Living Room and Screen Porch, and framed views of the water from the Dining Room and Entry/stair.
+As a nod to the original cabin, the new cabin incorporates a hand framed timber structure (No nails or metal connections!) for the Kitchen and Great room.
+Taking advantage of the peninsula site, the cabin has precisely located windows to create 180-degree view of the water from the Great Room.
+Relaxed seating centers around a stone fireplace for fireside chats.

 Kitchen

 The Kitchen and Great Room are designed as the main social area/gathering space for guests, with food prep as a shared activity.
+The Kitchen has no upper cabinets which allowed for large windows.
+A nearby pantry has plenty of additional storage.
 The Great Room seating is open to Kitchen for easy conversation and bookended by a 1 ½ story stone fireplace on the other side.

 Stair